-Planning requires that Statkraft has to set out why this site is the most suitable for a Solar Farm, that there are no better sites for such a development.
-It also argues that the development will help the landowner/farmer diversify.
+Planning requires that Statkraft has to set out why this site is the most suitable for a Solar Farm, that the are no better sites for such a development.
+It also argues that the development will help the landov farmer diversify.

-Statkraft has only looked at possible sites along the power line because it provides the best return on investment for the developer.
-There appears to be a severe lack in looking at sites further away from the power line, which may be more appropriate land for a Solar Farm, away from residential property and on lower grade agricultural land.
-There is no technological barrier to connecting sites at a range of locations as illustrated by the solar development in Great Wilbraham, Cambridgeshire which is connected to the substation 11km from the site.
-In addition Eckley Farms has previously applied to place a Solar Farm on land between Marden and Staplehurst which is not next to the grid.
-Finally on the border of the MBC and TWBC, there is another similar sized Solar Farm going into planning with TWBC.
-This illustrates that Statkraft has not met the requirements.
+Statkraft has only looked at possible sites along the power line because it provides the best re investment for the developer.
+There appears to be a severe lack in looking at sites further away from power line, which may be more appropriate land for a Solar Farm, away from residential property an lower grade agricultural land.
+There is no technological barrier to connecting sites at a range of locations as illustrated by the solar development in Great Wilbraham, Cambridgeshire which is connected to the station 11km from the site.
+In addition Eckley Farms has previously applied to place a Solar Farm on k between Marden and Staplehurst which is not next to the grid.
+Finally on the border of the N TWBC, there is another similar sized Solar Farm going into planning with TWBC.
+This illustrat Statkraft has not met the requirements.

 Statkraft states, "The site comprises only 4.6% of the arable land of Eckley Farms.
-Removing relatively poorly performing field has benefits to the Estate in terms of harvesting capacity and efficiency....
-This will more than offset the limited lost income of crop output from the site where productivity is below average."
-With some 1000ha with associated farmyards and buildings, Eckley Farms are major landowners and benefit from economies of scale.
-As such they do not need to diversify in the same way that smaller landowners may do.
-Prior to Eckley Farms purchase of this land in 2010, the land has been successfully farmed for hundreds of years.
+Removing rela poorly performing field has benefits to the Estate in terms of harvesting capacity and efficiency....
+This will more than offset the limited lost income of crop output from the site where productivity is below averag With some 1000ha with associated farmyards and buildings, Eckley Farms are major landowne benefit from economies of scale.
+As such they do not need to diversify in the same way that landowners may do.
+Prior to Eckley Farms purchase of this land in 2010, the land has been success farmed for hundreds of years.
 There is no justification for the landowner to have to diversify to solar energy production.